-O Second, the model multiplies emissions resulting from oil, natural gas, and coal production by a series of dollar-per-ton values that represent the monetized costs of onshore emissions.
-These values were derived from outputs of the Air Pollution Emission Experiments and Policy (APEEP) analysis model (Appendix C).
-For a given pollutant, the dollar-per-ton values applied depend on the location of displaced OCS production (Appendix F).
+- To estimate the air quality costs related to increased onshore production of oil, natural gas, and coal, the model follows a similar two-step process. - o First, the OECM estimates the emissions associated with onshore production by applying the change in onshore production projected by MarketSim to a series of emission factors specific to each fuel (i.e., onshore oil, natural gas, and coal).
+This calculation yields the estimated change in emissions associated with onshore production. - Second, the model multiplies emissions resulting from oil, natural gas, and coal production by a series of dollar-per-ton values that represent the monetized costs of onshore emissions.
+Similar to the dollar-per-ton values for the offshore environment, these values were derived from outputs of the APEEP model (Appendix C).
+For a given pollutant, the dollar-per-ton values applied depend on the location of displaced OCS production (Appendix E).